Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

-** Note - Main branch is inactive apart from commits to the README - all new updates are made on the "docker-test" branch.
+** `Main` branch is inactive apart from commits to the README - all new updates are made on the `docker-test` branch.

 <h1>Live Website</h1>